Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ### Tessa

 The message that we have for people is not to forget the role that they can play as an individual.
 It's easy to get depressed about the state of the world, to feel a bit overwhelmed, to feel like there's nothing you can do.
 We really push back against that argument.
 It was billions of small actions that created the climate crisis in the first place and so by the same logic, billions of small actions can help get us out of it.

+> “It was billions of small actions that created the climate crisis, so by the same logic, billions of small actions can help get us out of it.”

 Research shows that over 60% of all greenhouse gas emissions generated are a direct result of the consumption decisions that we make in our homes.
 That means that we are enormously empowered in the decisions that we make.
 Project Drawdown ranked the top 100 solutions to the climate crisis and number one is reducing food waste.
 That comes above electric cars, above solar power and above a plant-based diet.
 So just by giving food away, instead of throwing it away, you can start to be that catalyst of change.